JuDFTteam/aiida-fleur/README.md

 #### XML Schema Files:
 in fleur_schema folder

-The Fleur code needs a XMLSchema file, the plugin searches (walks) for them in your PYTHONPATH.
+The Fleur code needs a XMLSchema file, the plugin searches (walks) for them in this fleur_schema folder.
-Therefore **make sure that the plugin folder is under your PYTHONPATH env variable.**
+If nothing works add a path to schemafile_index.py, or search_paths (fleurinp).
-If nothing works add a path to search_path in fleurinp.py (hack).
+Also if you want to use/need different schemas add them to this folder.

 ___
 ### Workflows/workchains: